TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 10/Matthew 10.28.md

 ---

-And be not afraid of them that kill the body, but are not able to kill the soul: but rather fear him who is able to destroy both soul and body in hell.
+Don't be afraid of those who kill the body, but are not able to kill the soul.
+Rather, fear him who is able to destroy both soul and body in Gehenna.